amtamasi/Wildcat-Voices/README.md

 CS 499 Senior Project for the University of Kentucky.
 The Wildcat Voices project aims to predict the location of a speaker, given short audio samples.

 ## Running Unit Tests
 We use the unittest library that comes with Python for unit testing.
+You can navigate to the root of the project
+`cd ~/path/to/Wildcat-Voices/`
-You can run the command:
+and run the command:
 `python -m unittest discover`
 to run all unit tests in the tests/ subdirectory.